ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 4\.
 Type current value of the X coordinate into the "Value" control of the Cheat Engine's window.

 5\.
 Press the "First Scan" button to start searching the typed value into a memory of ColorPix process.
 Number in the "Value" control should match the X coordinate, that is displayed in ColorPix window at the moment when you are pressing the "First Scan" button.
-You can use *Tab* and *Shift*+*Tab* keys to switch between "Value" control and "First Scan" button.
+You can use *Tab* and *Shift+Tab* keys to switch between "Value" control and "First Scan" button.
 It allows you to keep pixel coordinate unchanged during switching.

 Search results will be displayed in a list of Cheat Engine's window: